brianvanburken/brianvanburken.github.io/_posts/2025-02-07-caching-elm-dependencies-on-github-actions.md

 ### 1. Set the `ELM_HOME` Environment Variable

-Modify your GitHub Actions workflow to specify the `ELM_HOME` path for consistency across runs.
+Modify your GitHub Actions workflow to define the ELM_HOME path at the root level for consistency across runs.
 Here, we set it to the project’s root:

 ```yaml
 env: